-A final salary or defined benefit pension is one of the most secure retirement arrangements around, offering you a lifelong income from retirement to death based on your earnings and your length of membership in the scheme.
+A defined benefit pension is one of the most secure retirement arrangements around, offering you a lifelong income from retirement to death based on your earnings and your length of membership in the scheme.

 The generosity of final salary pensions has proved expensive in an era of rising longevity of depressed investment returns, so employers are increasingly keen to shift pension liabilities off their books.